SMTG-Bham/ThermoParser/paper.md

 \autoref{fig:phonon}a shows a phonon dispersion with an element-decomposed DoS sharing the y-axis.
 Different environments for the same atom type can be specified, if desired, and it is possible to overlay multiple dispersions to assess calculation convergence.
 \autoref{fig:phonon}b shows the same dispersion with lifetime projected on the colour axis.
-Data from both Phono3py and Phonopy is parsed, and ThermoParser internally calculates mean free path and phonon lifetime.
+Data from both Phono3py and Phonopy is parsed, and ThermoParser internally calculates the mean free path and phonon lifetime.
 Several other ways of projecting a range of properties onto a phonon dispersion are implemented, including the broadened bands plot (`tp.plot.frequency.add_wideband`), which is more commonly seen in the literature [@Togo2015].
 This also demonstrates the utility of ThermoParser's consistent data format: as well as Phono3py data, Gruneisen parameter data from Phonopy can be projected onto phonon dispersions in the same way, by changing only which data is loaded and setting `quantity='gruneisen'` rather than `'lifetime'`.

 ![Phonon dispersions for ZnO with a) DoS and b) phonon lifetime projected on the colour axis. \label{fig:phonon}](joss_figures/phonons-subfigs.png)

 \autoref{fig:waterfall} is a waterfall plot of mean free path against frequency overlaying a DoS plot, clearly showing the relationship between elemental composition and scattering.
-Scaling the linear-scaled DoS data to the log-scaled waterfall axes would be time-consuming on a case-by-case basis, whereas the `tp.plot.frequency.add_dos` function wil autodetect the data range and rescale appropriately if the `scale` argument is set to `True`.
+Scaling the linear-scaled DoS data to the log-scaled waterfall axes would be time-consuming on a case-by-case basis, whereas the `tp.plot.frequency.add_dos` function will autodetect the data range and rescale appropriately if the `scale` argument is set to `True`.

 ![Waterfall plot overlaid on a DoS for BaSnO$_3$. \label{fig:waterfall}](joss_figures/waterfall.png)